Anthony-J-Cole/toy-investments-discord-bot/README.md

 # Toy Investment Bot for Discord

-IMPORTANT NOTE: the API should **not** be exposed to the open internet, it is designed to be run only on the same device as the bot - which does have proper security and validatioan implemented.
+IMPORTANT NOTE: the API should **not** be exposed to the open internet, it is designed to be run only on the same device as the bot - which does have proper security and validation implemented.

 A discord bot for a toy invesment program